-4. Internal Controls Committee
+5. Internal Controls Committee

-This committee is chaired by the Group CEO Kentaro Okuda, any person (s) designated by the Group CEO, an Audit Committee member elected by the Audit Committee, and a Director elected by the Board of Directors.
-The Internal Controls Committee deliberates upon principal matters related to the maintenance and assessment of internal controls with respect to the Nomura Group's business, audit matters, and risk managements of the Nomura Group.
+This committee is chaired by Kentaro Okuda, the Representative Executive Officer, President, and the Group CEO, any person (s) designated by the Representative Executive Officer, President, and the Group CEO, an Audit Committee member elected by the Audit Committee, and a Director elected by the Board of Directors.
+It deliberates on important matters concerning areas such as internal controls, audit activities and risk management in relation to the Nomura Group's business.